-An introduction to appellate practice, focusing on brief writing and oral argument followed by the assignment of moot court problems.
-Students will be required to review constitutional provisions, statutes, codal provisions, rules of court and legal commentaries.
-Students engage in a rigorous writing experience involving drafting an appellate brief, confer individually with their professor for assessments of their written work, and edit and rewrite their appellate briefs.
-This course may satisfy the requirement that a student take Advanced Legal Analysis and Writing I and II are prerequisites for this course.
+Rules of the Courts of Appeal and the substantive and procedural law issues raised by the assignments of error.
+Students are afforded extensive opportunities to complete draft writing products prior to submission of the final brief.
+They confer individually with their professor for assessments of their written work.
+They edit and rewrite their appellate briefs and receive consistent feedback at each stage.
+This course may satisfy the requirement that a student take Advanced Legal Analysis & Writing to graduate.
+Legal Analysis & Writing I and II are the only prerequisites for this course.

-519 PRETRIAL LITIGATION (2.0 Hours)

-This course provide the student with an opportunity to gain practical experience in the art of advocacy prior to trial.
+519 PRETRIAL LITIGATION (2.0 Hours) This course provides the student with an opportunity to gain practical experience in the art of advocacy prior to trial.

-520 APPELLATE ADVOCACY II (2.0 Hours)
+520 APPELLATE ADVOCACY II (2.0 Hours) Writs/Interlocutory Appeals